 These parameters tell the control the gear ratios for a multi-range spindle drive.
 Up to four speed ranges are supported; high range is the default.
 Parameters 65-67 specify the gear ratio for each lower range, relative to high range.
-For example, if the machine is a mill with a dual range spindle, and the spindle in low range turns 1/10 the speed it turns in high range, then parameter 65 should be set to 0.1.
+For example, if the machine is a lathe with a dual range spindle, and the spindle in low range turns 1/10 the speed it turns in high range, then parameter 65 should be set to 0.1.
+Note that these values can be signed +/-.
+So, if switching from high range to a lower range causes the spindle encoder to count in the opposite direction, then a negative value can be used to compensate for this behavior.

 Parameter 65 is the low range gear ratio.

 Parameter 66 is the medium-low range gear ratio.